Ibrahimovic signs new AC Milan contract to end transfer speculation | Goal.com

 Ibrahimovic was reported to be likely to leave the club if Milan had gone ahead with plans to replace Pioli with former RB Leipzig manager Ralf Rangnick at the end of the season, but the club’s eventual U-turn – with Pioli instead receiving a new contract of his own – apparently helped convince the striker to stay.

-Milan have already seen the likes of Suso, Pepe Reigna, Lucas Biglia, Ricardo Rodriguez and Giacamo Bonaventura depart the club this summer.
+Milan have already seen the likes of Suso, Pepe Reina, Lucas Biglia, Ricardo Rodriguez and Giacamo Bonaventura depart the club this summer.

 The Italian side will begin their Europa League campaign on September 17 with AC Milan set to visit Shamrock Rovers as part of the competition's second qualifying round.